AM Psalm 116;

 Almighty God, whose blessed Son restored Mary Magdalene to health of body

-and mind, and called her to be a witness of his resurrection: Mercifully
+and of mind, and called her to be a witness of his resurrection: Mercifully

 grant that by your grace we may be healed of all our infirmities and know

-you in the power of his endless life; who lives and reigns with you and
+you in the power of his unending life; who lives and reigns with you and

 Return to Lectionary Home Page